alleycat58uk/xapi/recipes/reading-list-item-view.md

 #### Entity Example:
-The reading list that was viewed
+The reading list item that was viewed
 _ need to check what is possible here_

 <table>